-Look at the chart to the right.
+Look at the chart.
 Notice it goes up.
 The problem is global warming.
 Temperatures increasing.
 Methane play no role in the temperature rising.
 Methane does play a role in temperatures, but it played the same role in 1980 that it plays today, because unlike CO2, the effect is not cumulative.

 - Keep emitting CO2 at the same rate, and CO2 levels rise.

 - Keep emitting methane at the same rate, and methane levels don’t rise.